ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 ```

 MCO restarts CRI-O whenever its config files change, so applying this
- triggers a rolling drain + reboot of the MCP — one node at a time.
+ triggers a rolling drain + reboot of the MCP --one node at a time.
 Watch
  the rollout:

 ```bash